hg-jt/emacs.d/README.md

 # .emacs.d

-Emacs configuration that attempts to be backwards compatible w/stock Emacs installations on OS X, Debian (Squeeze), and RHEL 6.
+Emacs configuration that attempts to be backwards compatible w/stock Emacs installations on OS X, Debian (Wheezy), and RHEL 7.

 ## Installing